Current MES Students and Research Possibilities

 Learn more about what other students have studied in the Social Exergy & Energy Lab.

-I am currently leading the research project "Sustainable Energy Transitions: Linking Proenvironmental Behaviour to System Innovation".
+I am wrapping up the research project "Sustainable Energy Transitions: Linking Proenvironmental Behaviour to System Innovation".
 This project is funded by the Social Science and Humanities Research Council (SSHRC) Insight Development Grant.
 The purpose of this research project is to explore the links between consumer adoption of innovations in energy services and sustainability transitions in Ontario's energy sector.
 I am currently working with Dr. Runa Das and Dr. Jenny Lieu on this research.

 I have worked with Prof. Julie MacArthur on an assessment and comparison of community energy projects in Canada and New Zealand and on the Electricity Infrastructure chapter in the Oxford Handbook on Energy Politics.